 “I was just happy to fill in and help.
 Johnny Crawford gave me about two shifts a period and the guys were great to me, especially Topper and Ivan Irwin.
 They made me feel at home and part of the team.
 It was really a great experience.”

-Unfortunately, Butch passed away at age 84 on December 5th, 2017.
-Eddie still lives in his native “blue and white” hockey town of Burrillville, filled with fond memories of once wearing red.
+Butch passed away at age 84 on December 5th, 2017.
+Eddie sadly passed at age 85 in 2020 in his native “blue and white” hockey town of Burrillville.

 Posted by Arnie Bailey